Overview ︎︎︎

 Download PDF

-“How does Muslim working women’s prayer practice challenge the gendered cityscape of Lamu, fostering new female spaces of worship and increasing the feminine presence in public areas?”
+How do Muslim working women’s prayer practices challenge the gendered cityscape of Lamu, fostering new female spaces of worship and increasing women’s presence in public areas?

+This research started from an interest in women’s spaces of prayer.
+While Muslim men usually pray five times a day at one of the 42 mosques in Lamu Town, Lamu’s Muslim women habitually pray in their homes.
 The recent increase in Muslim women engaging in non-domestic work is changing this.
 I was curious to first understand where the idea that women should pray at home comes from.
 From there, I was then trying to learn about these women's motivations for participation in the structural workforce and the changing needs that come with it.
-Lastly I was looking at the way, the practice of religion plays into this dynamic and the spatial manifestations of it.
+Lastly, I was looking at the way the practice of religion plays into this dynamic and the spatial manifestations of it.

-Most women in Lamu are housewives.
+“Most women in Lamu are housewives.
 My mom didn't go to school. […].
 In the past, Lamu girls didn't go to school, only the boys did.
 The common assumption was that the girl child is there for marriage.
 This was the culture.”

-– 23 year old woman from Lamu
+– Young Woman from Lamu

-Now the changes in Lamu’s economy and the rising level of education in women, have led to their increased participation in the non-domestic workforce.
 Working, for many of them, is much more than just a way to make money.
-It became clear to me, that it is also a means to gain some independence and to open paths beyond marriage and domestic duties.
-Through the insight of Belgian anthropologist Sarah Hillewaert’s study of Lamu’s youth we also understand that these women see working, especially in NGOs and aid organisations as contributing to the development and therefore to the wellbeing of the town and its residents, contributing to their heshima.
+It became clear to me that it is also a means to gain some independence and to open life paths beyond marriage and domestic duties.
+Through the insights of Belgian anthropologist Sarah Hillewaert’s study of Lamu’s youth, we also understand that these women see working, especially in NGOs and aid organisations, as contributing to development and therefore to the wellbeing of the town and its residents, contributing to their heshima.

 A prayer room inside an office

 The increased participation of Muslim women in Lamu's formal workforce is not merely an economic shift but a transformation of the city's social and spatial dynamics.
 As these women navigate the complexities of work and religious observance, they challenge traditional norms of heshima and redefine the gendered nature of public spaces.
-Their commitment to maintaining their daily prayers while engaging in non-domestic work emphasisesthe intricate relationship between gender, religion, and urban space.
+Their commitment to maintaining their daily prayers while engaging in non-domestic work emphasises the intricate relationship between gender, religion, and urban space.
 Through their everyday practices, these women are not only asserting their place in the city but also reshaping its urban fabric.
 The creation of new prayer spaces, from ad-hoc solutions to dedicated women's mosques, materializes their evolving needs and aspirations.
 My research highlights the importance of acknowledging and adapting to these transformations to cultivate more inclusive and equitable urban environments.
-The 'micropolitics of prayer' utilized by these women stand as a compelling illustration of their agency and determination, embodying the continuous evolution of societal norms within Swahili society.
+The “micropolitics of prayer” utilized by these women stand as a compelling illustration of their agency and determination, embodying the continuous evolution of societal norms within Swahili society.

 “The opening of the women’s Mosque made me feel seen.”